Ultimate Guide to Asilah, Morocco: Things to Do & Where to Stay

 Another highlight you cannot miss is the pedestrian-only medina with its colour Mediterranean-influenced houses and vivid art scene.

-Artists have been invited to paint the white walls for years so you will find a lot of interesting paintings which set Asilah apart from other Andalucian style towns in Morocco like the blue town of Chefchaouen or Essaouira.
+Artists have been invited to paint the white walls for years so you will find a lot of interesting paintings which sets Asilah apart from other Andalucian-style towns in Morocco like the blue town of Chefchaouen or Essaouira.

-I also love the many shades of blue and green which accents house walls and especially the many key-shaped doors which serve as fantastic photo subjects.
+I also love the many shades of blue and green that accents house walls and especially the many key-shaped doors which serve as fantastic photo subjects.

 There is even an international arts and cultural festival held every year during summer.